If you’re a woman under 30, the chances are that, all other things being equal, you pay less for car insurance than a man.

 Trouble is, browsing around for insurance is no one’s idea of fun.
 That’s where Cover can help.

-Our app will compare more than 30 companies to find you the lowest quote we can for free.
-All of you have to do is answer a few short questions in the app.
+The Cover app will compare more than 30 companies to find you the lowest quote we can for free.